Last updated in October 2018

 In 2015, Mongolia’s then President Tsakhiagiin Elbegdorj and Chairman of the Mongolian Parliament Miyegombo Enkhbold travelled to Germany.
 In October of that year, Germany’s then Federal President Joachim Gauck paid a state visit to Mongolia.

-Federal Chancellor Angela Merkel attended the ASEM Summit in the Mongolian capital Ulan Bator in 2016.
-During her stay in Mongolia, Federal Chancellor Merkel also held talks with then President Elbegdorj.
-It was her second trip to the country as Federal Chancellor.
+Federal Chancellor Angela Merkel attended the ASEM Summit in the Mongolian capital Ulan Bator in 2016 and held talks with then President Elbegdorj.
+This was her second trip to the country as Federal Chancellor.

 Germany is, along with the United Kingdom, Mongolia’s largest trading partner in the European Union.
 Though the volume of bilateral trade is modest, Germany records a significant structural export surplus.
-In 2016, Germany imported goods worth 13.8 million euros from Mongolia and exported goods worth approximately 100 million euros to the country.
-Mongolia’s total foreign trade with EU countries in 2016 was worth 381 million euros, with EU imports from Mongolia amounting to 67 million euros and EU exports to Mongolia 313 million euros.
+In 2017, Germany imported goods worth approx. 10.0 million euros from Mongolia and exported goods worth around 130 million euros to the country.
+Mongolia’s foreign trade balance with the EU countries in 2017 was -309.2 million euros, with EU imports from Mongolia amounting to 71.5 million euros and EU exports to Mongolia 380.7 million euros.

-Mongolia ranks 146th among suppliers of German imports and 124th among buyers of German exports.
-(All economic figures in this section are from Germany Trade and Invest.)
+Mongolia ranks 150th among suppliers of German imports and 124th among buyers of German exports.
+(All figures in this section are from Germany Trade & Invest, GTAI.)

-German development cooperation has been supporting the country for 25 years.
-An agreement on technical cooperation was concluded with Mongolia as early as 1992, shortly after the beginning of the country’s political and economic transition.
-Germany is, along with Japan, the Republic of Korea and above all China, one of Mongolia’s biggest bilateral donors, and is by far the largest donor in the European Union.
+German development cooperation has been supporting Mongolia for over 25 years.
+An agreement on technical cooperation was concluded with the country as early as 1992, shortly after the beginning of its political and economic transition.
+Germany is one of Mongolia’s biggest bilateral donors, alongside Japan, the United States, the Republic of Korea and above all China, and is by far the largest donor in the European Union.
 From 1992 to 2016, Germany pledged a total of just under 400 million euros for financial and technical cooperation.
 This is not only a reflection of the good and friendly relations between the two countries, but also an acknowledgement of Mongolia’s achievements in terms of democratisation and economic transformation.

 With its capacity-building measures, German development cooperation is making an important contribution to stabilising Mongolia’s economic situation, promoting environmentally compatible growth and reducing poverty.
-Since 2011, Germany and Mongolia have been working together in the following three priority areas:
+Germany and Mongolia work together in the following three priority areas:

-Energy efficiency: Rehabilitation measures for existing grids and power plants are being implemented to reduce energy losses and emissions.
-At the same time, policymakers are being advised on energy efficiency and renewables and pilot projects on energy efficiency improvements for buildings are underway.
+Energy efficiency: Rehabilitation measures for existing grids and power plants are being implemented to reduce energy losses and environmentally harmful emissions.
+At the same time, policymakers are being advised on energy efficiency and renewables.
+Cooperation is increasingly focusing on energy-efficient renovation, particularly of schools and kindergartens.

 The Konrad-Adenauer-Stiftung, the Hanns Seidel Foundation and the Friedrich-Ebert-Stiftung have offices in Ulan Bator and are making important contributions to consolidating Mongolia’s democratic structures.

-The DAI opened a research office in Ulan Bator in August 2007.
-In the same year, the second long-term cooperation project was launched between the DAI and the MAS.
-The Mongolian-German Orkhon Expedition is seeking to explore important sites in the Orkhon Valley, one of the major centres of the Mongol Empire.
-Current research is focusing on the ancient Uyghur capital of Karabalghasun.
-The Orkhon Valley Cultural Landscape was inscribed on the UNESCO World Heritage List in 2004.
+The second cooperation project launched between the DAI and the MAS in 2007 aims to explore important sites in the Orkhon Valley, one of the major centres of the Mongol Empire and a UNESCO World Heritage site since 2004.
+Current research is focusing on the ancient Uyghur capital Karabalghasun.
+The University of Bonn’s research is at present concentrating on the upper Orkhon Valley.

 This text is intended as a source of basic information.
 It is regularly updated.
 No liability can be accepted for the accuracy or completeness of its Contents.